arbadacarbaYK/Pixelbot/README.md

 # Pixelbot
-A Telegram bot that replaces faces with pixels, skull of satoshi, liotta faces or random cat-pics and runs via github actions. https://t.me/Pixelatebot
+A Telegram bot that replaces faces with pixels, skull of satoshi, liotta faces, clowns or random cat-pics and runs via github actions. https://t.me/Pixelatebot